 Additionally, when chaining the diagram rule sequence that define your template, don’t lose sight of performances at diagram generation and update:

 - Use the Remove Feature rule at the beginning of the rule sequence to systematically discard unexpected features.
 This enables you to focus on the network features of interest when generating diagrams and improves performance with diagram update operations.
+You can also consider the usage of Remove Feature rules to remove container relations and so simplify the diagram graph.

 - Think about configuring Set Starting Point rules when using a Trace rule to clearly identify specific features or junction terminals as starting points for the Trace rule execution.
 This also prevents unnecessary trace processes from being executed.